mhammell-laboratory/TEtranscripts/tests/benchmarks/README.md

 # Exact-test benchmark

 `benchmark_exact_test.py` exercises the exact two-sided binomial and beta-binomial code used by the Python-native legacy DESeq path.
-The exact path enumerates totals through 10,000; larger totals use the continuity-corrected normal approximation.
+The ordinary binomial path enumerates totals through 10,000 and then uses a continuity-corrected normal approximation.
+Dispersed beta-binomial tests remain exact above that boundary because their skew and heavy tails can make the normal approximation materially discontinuous.

 The implementation advances from `P(k)` to `P(k + 1)` with the distribution's
 probability recurrence.
 Runtime therefore scales linearly with the total count and number of tested features, while avoiding the repeated `lgamma` calls that previously dominated work near the cutoff.
 Memory use is constant.
+The included 20,000-count workload makes the cost of the always-exact dispersed path visible;
+very high-total legacy-DESeq analyses should expect proportionally longer test time.

 Run the reproducible workload with: